kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 First we compute the diff between the common ancestor and the new tree using [Wagner-Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm).
-Then we transform one patch with respect to the other using standard operational transformation definition such that we can first apply one of the original patch to the common ancestor and then apply the transformed patch of the other branch to get the result tree.
+Then we transform one patch with respect to the other using standard OT definition such that we can first apply one of the original patch to the common ancestor and then apply the transformed patch of the other branch to get the result tree.

 For example,